Aniket1998/Code.Fun.Do.2018/README.md

 4. INFORMATICS: Quick overview of what the AI thinks is important for you.

-#### Credits:
+#### Credits

-Kudos to
-Startboostrap.com for their Creative Bootstrap Theme: https://startbootstrap.com/template-overviews/creative/ (distributed under the MIT Licence)
+1. Startboostrap.com for their Creative Bootstrap Theme: https://startbootstrap.com/template-overviews/creative/ (distributed under the MIT Licence)
-João Victor for the sleek file upload template: https://codepen.io/jotavejv/pen/bRdaVJ pablocorezzola at Bootsnipp for their jquery based chat plugin: https://bootsnipp.com/snippets/featured/simple-chat And saving the best for last,
+2. João Victor for the sleek file upload template: https://codepen.io/jotavejv/pen/bRdaVJ
+3. pablocorezzola at Bootsnipp for their jquery based chat plugin: https://bootsnipp.com/snippets/featured/simple-chat
+4. And saving the best for last,
 Microsoft for their constant support, amazing Azure cloud services, PROSE SDK, LUIS webservice and a brilliant learning platform like code.fun.do

-#### Contributing:
+#### Contributing

 1. If you find an issue with code feel free to open an issue and even better solve the issue and submit a PR
 2. For a feature request simply open an issue

-#### Notes:
+#### Notes

 1. To know whats going on inside just navigate the `src` folder.
 2. Running the server should automatically install the dependencies